shufsp/method9/README.md

 # method9
 Not for public use.
-Barely works, not tested
+Barely works, not tested for stability or functionality.
+For educational purposes only. **Do not use the scanner on public IPs.** Only use the scanner on your local machine.

-## Minecraft mass server crawler
+## Minecraft server scanner
-Scan neighboring IP addresses from a given starting point with any given range.
-Fast and multi-threaded.
-Only scans port 25565 for now.
+Given an IP, find minecraft servers from neighboring octets.

 ## Minecraft mass server list adder (server.dat)
 Within the same repo I've also included a server.dat creator, which takes a .txt list of IPS (one IP per line) and turns it into a valid NBT file that minecraft can read.